 Pricing:

 Wix offers a free plan with limited features and branding.
-Its premium plans start from $14 per month and go up to $39 per month.
+Its premium plans start from $16 per month and go up to $149 per month.
 Each plan offers more features and storage space.
-Wix’s eCommerce plans start from $23 per month.
+Wix’s eCommerce plans start from $27 per month. *NOTE* When Wix changes it’s pricing your monthly or annual charge also increases.

 The green stars represent the extra that The Image Stop adds for its clients without charging more.
 It’s the extra that makes the biggest difference.